-- 1. provide information about the RDE services in the university; - 2. provide directions for processing of RDE proposals, and monitoring and evaluation of the progress of RDE projects; - 3. create mechanisms to come up with quality standard of RDE activities in the university; and - 4. streamline coordination and collaboration of all the RDE units, Colleges, and Institutes in RDE endeavors.
+- 1. provide information about the RDE services in the university; - 2. provide directions for processing of RDE proposals, and monitoring and evaluation of the progress of RDE projects; - 3. create mechanisms to establish quality standards in the RDE activities of the university; and - 4. streamline coordination and collaboration of all the RDE units, Colleges, and Institutes in RDE endeavors.